makusan8/provisioning-homelab-kvm-terraform-ansible/README.md

 ### Part 2.
 Setting up Bridge Mode (internet access)

-- On my host, i only have 1 interface ens32 which is connected to the internet.
+- On my host, i only have 1 network interface ens32 which is connected to the internet.
 We can convert this interface as a bridge for our Guest's VM.
 - Configuring bridge mode

 ```
+# determine which network interfaces you have
+# mine is ens32
+ip a

+1: lo:
+2: ens32:

-# save config as backup
+# backup our config
 sudo cp /etc/network/interfaces /etc/network/interfaces.orig

 # disable current ens32, add br0 interface.
 # just comment out the current interface.
 # set br0 (dhcp) to ens32 as master.
-# to set static ip, you can refer to internet for additional settings
+# to set as static ip, you can refer to internet for additional settings

 sudo vim /etc/network/interfaces